MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 | sched_flt_time      |       integer     | late_ac_arrival_delay| integer            |

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with column relationships.
-The SQL queries used to inspect, clean, and perform quality checks can be found HERE (HYPERLINK)
+The SQL queries used to inspect, clean, and perform quality checks can be found [here](https://github.com/MichaelZaniewski/SQL-Airline-Delay-Project/blob/main/Excel%20and%20SQL%20Quality%20Checks.md).

 ## Executive Summary
 ### Overview of Findings